dcl88/Data-and-code-DAPR-NCOMMS-24-55796-T/README.md

 ### Expected Outputs

 - Results from GLM and LM models, including p values
-- Figure 3: Joint impacts of legume intensification on ecosystem services or biodiversity and well-being, with each dot representing an individual case.
+- Joint impacts of legume intensification on ecosystem services or biodiversity and well-being, with each dot representing an individual case.
 Change is represented as a percentage, where intervention outcome is related to control (baseline).
 WB = well-being (economic or non-economic).
 Trend line is visible when a significant correlation was found (p<0.001).
-- Figure 5: Significant correlations between specific indicators of ecosystem services and well-being (WB) (each dot representing an individual case).
+- Significant correlations between specific indicators of ecosystem services and well-being (WB) (each dot representing an individual case).

 ### Expected Run Time
 The demo should complete in under 2 minutes on a standard desktop computer.